navidadelpour/SE-class/README.md

 3- open the project in unity

-how to complete code:
+how to complete your code and add features:

-foreach changes you want to make please create a new branch and then after finishing you job merge into the master
+foreach changes you want to make please create a new branch and then after finishing your job merge into the master

 1- create a branch and switch on it